Far West Cider Company

 Moss Wood Vineyard Cabernet Sauvignon 2005

 Margaret River herbaceousness and mint but richer in this excellent vintage with plum and mulberry.
 This wine is 20 years young and will cellar for another 10 years without a problem.
 14% ABV.
 First planted in 1969.
 Un-irrigated, Scott Henry trellis.
 One of the great Moss Woods - up there with 2001.
-If the Barolo I had yesterday was one of the best reds so far in 2025 this was only a point behind it. — 2 months ago
+If the Barolo I had yesterday was one of the best reds so far in 2025 this was only a point behind it. — a year ago

 Doug, Tom and 18 others liked this